-Annamaet Grain Free is a potato-based kibble using a generous amount of named meat and fish meals as its main source of animal protein, thus earning the brand five stars.
+Annamaet Grain Free Dog Food is a plant-based kibble using a notable amount of named meat and fish meals as its main sources of animal protein, thus earning the brand 5 stars.

 The Grain Free Lean formula is notably low in fat making it an especially interesting weight control product.